cablelabs/spoke/README.md

 as well as the domain of the service.
 So if you expose the service on a different ngrok URL a new key pair is generated.
 The first time a key pair is generated any passphrase may be picked.
-The same passhrase must then be used subsequent times to unlock the key.
+The same passphrase must then be used subsequent times to unlock the key.

 Like with the general SAFE mechanism the SPOKE mechanism assumes that the participants before and after you on the